-- 1. Siting and Operation of Aquaculture Activities - 1.1 Salmon aquaculture facilities should only be located where hydrographical, epidemiological, biological and ecological standards can be met.
+1. Siting and Operation of Aquaculture Activities

+- 1.1 Salmon aquaculture facilities should only be located where hydrographical, epidemiological, biological and ecological standards can be met.
 Factors which may be taken into consideration include: availability of water supply and receiving waters for discharge; water quality and exchange; water depth; site protection; separation distances between aquaculture facilities; and distance from salmon rivers.
 Further guidance on containment is provided in Annex 3. - 1.2 Consideration should be given to the establishment of "wild salmon protection areas" where salmon aquaculture is restricted or prohibited.
-Such protection areas may minimise genetic, disease, parasite and environmental impacts. - 1.3 The designation of "aquaculture regions", where all the steps in the production process are carried out and which are separated from similar regions by areas without aquaculture, should also be considered.
+Such protection areas may minimise genetic, disease, parasite and environmental impacts. - 1.3 The designation of "aquaculture regions", where all the steps in the production process are carried out and which are separated from similar regions by areas without aquaculture, could also be considered.
 Such regions could provide a framework for management of the aquaculture industry and could assist in controlling the spread of fish diseases and parasites. - 1.4 The separation distance between aquaculture facilities at marine sites should be based on a general assessment of local conditions.
 Wherever possible, different generations of salmon should be reared in separate locations.
 As local conditions permit, a fallowing regime should be practised as a means of minimising outbreaks of disease and parasites.
-Aquaculture production should be adapted to the holding capacity of an individual site and should not exceed density levels based on good husbandry practices. - 1.5 Dead and dying fish should be removed immediately from aquaculture production facilities and disposed of, along with waste materials, in an approved manner.
+Aquaculture production should be adapted to the holding capacity of an individual site and should not exceed density levels based on science and good husbandry practices. - 1.5 Dead and dying fish should be removed immediately from aquaculture production facilities, taking into account worker safety, and weather and sea state conditions.
+Mortalities should be disposed of, along with waste materials, in an approved manner.
 Procedures should be established to address the effective removal and disposal of infectious material.
-Contingency plans should be established for the disposal of mortalities from emergency situations. - 1.6 Tagging or marking could be used in order to facilitate the identification of farmed salmon in the wild and their separation from wild fish, to determine the source of escapes and to assess the interactions of escaped farmed salmon with the wild stocks.
+Contingency plans should be established for the disposal of mortalities from emergency situations. - 1.6 Depending on local regulations and protocols, tagging or marking or inventory tracking systems will be used in order to facilitate the identification of farmed salmon in the wild and their separation from wild fish, to determine the source of escapes and to assess the interactions of escaped farmed salmon with the wild stocks.
+These systems could be coupled with river monitoring and recapture systems that allow holding and close examination of returning fish in the rivers.